dejavu513/starter-academic/content/home/experience.md

   location = "Singapore"
   date_start = "2019-08"
   date_end = "2019-08"
+  description: |-
-  description = """Data Science Research Project"""
+   Data Science Research Project

-  Responsibilities include:
+   Responsibilities
    * Analyzed ARMA model’s applications on aquiculture and weather forecast
    * Served as a team leader and developed team discussions
    * Adopted different methods, such as sitcom and video production to make presentations
 +++